dps923/winter2017/assignments/a3-layout-fun.md

 ![Delete?](images/delete-from-project-navigator.png)

 The project creator also creates a "Main.storyboard" source code file.
 Show the storyboard in the editor.

 We want to create our own scenes.
-Therefore, you can delete it.
+Therefore, you can delete the existing "ViewController" scene.
 <br>

 ### New topic for you - Tab Bar Controller